 On average, the process takes somewhere between 8-12 weeks.

-How much will it cost?
+How much does it cost?

-Do you have Client Management Software?
+Should a Conveyancer have Client Management Software?

-It’s down to you to decide whether this is something that you want access to or whether you would prefer to leave the expert to their job.
+This is a piece of software that allows you to track exactly where the process is up to.
+It’s down to you to decide whether this is something that you want access to or whether you would prefer to leave it to the expert.

-Make sure everything is covered and that you’re fully happy and then you can sit back, relax and let the professionals get to work.
+These experts are here to help you.
+Make sure everything is covered and that you are satisfied.
+You can then you can sit back, relax and let the professionals get to work!